ANALYSIS-Declining U.S. bank reserves add wrinkle to contentious debt ceiling issue

 Joseph Abate, managing director at Barclays, in a research note, wrote that excess deposits gave banks more power to set deposit rates and determine how aggressive they need to be to compete for funding.

-The SVB Financial Group SIVB.O saga that started on Thursday is the latest example of how deposit outflows could adversely impact smaller banks.
+SVB Financial's saga that started on Thursday is the latest example of how deposit outflows could adversely impact smaller banks.

-On Friday, shares of SVB, which does business as Silicon Valley Bank, were halted after plunging 66% earlier in premarket trading.
-SVB had to grapple with declining deposits from startups struggling for funds.
+California banking regulators on Friday shuttered SVB, which does business as Silicon Valley Bank amid a run on deposits.
+Among other issues, SVB grappled with declining deposits from startups struggling for funds.

 "Banks with good liquidity and funding profiles should be able to withstand the decline (in deposits)," said Julie Solar, group credit officer at Fitch's credit policy group.